servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 1. `Dark / Light`: Choose between a dark or a light theme.
 2. `Primary color`: this is the color of buttons, list-group-items, links and other accent items.
 3. `Foreground text`: the color of the foreground text for the selected theme (such as text appearing in the different sections, in the account menu, etc).
-4. `Navbar background color`: the background color of the navigation bars that appears in the header, footer and the account menu.
+4. `Navbar background color`: the background color of the navigation bars for the header, footer and the account menu.
 5. `Navbar link color`: the color of links which appear in the navigation bars.
 6. `Input field background color`: the background color of form inputs.